 Please clearly state your registration number, full details of your complaint, what you would like us to do to resolve the issue, details of any action you have already taken to try and resolve the issue and the method by which you would like us to respond (whether you would prefer a call back or email).

-We will acknowledge receipt of your complaint and call you to discuss your concerns within two working days.
+We will acknowledge receipt of your complaint and call you to discuss your concerns within one working day.
 We will investigate the issue and provide a full written response within 15 working days of receiving your complaint.
 If this is not possible, we will explain why and give you a date by which you can expect a full reply.

 If you’re not satisfied with the reply to your complaint, you can request a review of the complaint.
 Please email or write to us and state why you disagree with the response and how you would like the complaint to be resolved.